-The disadvantage is that there is no assurance of success.
+The disadvantage of the artists' way is that there is no assurance of success.
 Technique acquired in this way cannot be taught analytically, except by saying that "you must feel the music this way" in order to play it.
 Unfortunately, for those who still can't play, this kind of instruction is of no help, except as a demonstration that it can be done.
-If the analytical approach can be researched and documented properly, everyone can succeed, just as everyone is expected to graduate from high school.
+If the analytical approach can be researched and documented properly, everyone can succeed, just as everyone is expected to graduate from high school because the analytical teaching methods have been worked out.

-A possible disadvantage of the analytical, knowledge based approach is that pianists might lose the "talented" label that was a major factor that made piano attractive, commanded respect, and commercially viable.
-That should not because effective happen teaching methods will produce even better pianists and musicians than before.
-Truth and honesty should always triumph over fake claims of artistry.
-But musicians should still learn their musical magic tricks [(65) Creating Geniuses] because that is part of the entertainment.
+One disadvantage of the analytical, knowledge based, approach is that pianists might lose the "talented" label that was a major factor that made piano attractive and commanded respect.
+That should not happen because effective teaching methods will produce even better pianists and musicians than before.
+Truth and honesty will always triumph over fake claims of artistry.
+But musicians should still learn their musical magic tricks [(65) Creating Geniuses] because that contributes substantially to the entertainment.

-It is important to understand why certain practice methods work; otherwise there is no evidence that the method works and no way to adapt it to a specific student's needs.
-This requirement of understanding was often outside the expertise of the pianist or teacher because biological, scientific, etc., knowledge is generally required.
-Thus there were fundamental impediments the to development of piano teaching methods: artists and piano teachers were never trained or sufficiently educated to teach.
-All piano teachers had to invent their own teaching methods, and even after fifty years of teaching, their methods were inadequate because there is only so much that each teacher could learn without higher education.
-They were never trained in the art of distinguishing the right from the wrong methods so that their teachings always contained some wrong assumptions and methods.
+It is important to understand why certain practice methods work; otherwise there is no evidence that the methods work and no way to adapt them to a specific student's needs.
+This requirement of understanding was often outside the expertise of the pianist or teacher because biological, scientific, etc., education is required.
+Thus there were fundamental impediments to the development of piano teaching methods: artists and piano teachers were never trained or sufficiently educated to teach.
+Almost all piano teachers had to invent their own teaching methods, and even after fifty years of teaching, their methods were inadequate because there is only so much that each teacher could learn without higher education.
+They were never trained in the art of distinguishing the right from the wrong methods so that their teachings always contained some wrong assumptions and methods passed down through the generations [(83) Book Reviews: General Comments].
 Pianists tended to be poor communicators (outside of music) because they had precious little time to communicate with each other.
-These problems prevented any meaningful development of teaching methods even at conservatories, yet they accepted only advanced students.
+These problems prevented any meaningful development of teaching methods even at conservatories, yet conservatories accepted only advanced students.
 Without conservatory type teaching, few students attained the advanced levels necessary to be accepted.
 These obstacles gave piano learning a reputation as something far more difficult than it really was.

 The answer to these problems is efficient practice methods that enable students to acquire technique quickly, freeing sufficient time to receive the education needed to understand the piano and to teach.
 We are entering a new, exciting era of learning piano that can be enjoyed by everyone because learning piano will finally be based on knowledge, not talent.
 Combe is the first teacher I met that taught practice methods.
-As her students wrote on one of her birthday cards, "Thank you, Mlle.
+As her students wrote on one of her birthday cakes, "Thank you, Mlle.
 Combe, for music all our lives!"